toandang45/toandang45/README.md

-## Hey there 👋
+Hey there! 👋

 I'm **Toan Dang Quoc**, a Python developer based in **Vietnam** 🇻🇳

----

-## 🛠 Tech Stack

-- 🐍 Python
-- 🗄️ SQL
-- 🌐 Django
-- 🤖 Selenium
-- ⚡ FastAPI
-- 🔥 Flask

----

-## ⭐ Featured Project

-👉 **Tesla Stock Forecasting**
+I build backend and data-driven applications with Python.
+With a background in **Data Science** and experience as both a **Software Engineer** and **Network Engineer**,
+I'm currently moving toward the **Data Engineer** path.

+My main tech stack includes **Python, SQL, Django, FastAPI, Flask**, and **Selenium**.

-I have several pinned projects, but this one is my favorite.
+I've got several pinned projects, but my favorite one is **Tesla Stock Forecasting**,
-It focuses on analyzing and forecasting Tesla stock prices using data-driven techniques.

----

-## 🎯 Fun Facts

-- 🧑‍💻 I started my career as a **software engineer**, then transitioned into a **network engineer**, even though my academic background is in **data science**
+where I work on time-series analysis and stock price prediction.

+**Fun facts:**
-- ☕ I love coffee — I drink a cup every morning
+- ☕ I love coffee and drink a cup every morning
+- 🧑‍💻 Switched from software to network engineering despite a data science background
-- ⚽ Hobbies: playing football, coding, and keeping up with global news
+- ⚽ Hobbies: football, coding, and following global news